thusoy/salt-states/README.md

 apply a state:

 `$ sudo salt-call state.sls <mystate>`

+Alternatively use the docker image (which will be easier to use on Apple silicon):

+    $ docker build -t salt-states .
+    $ docker run --rm -it salt-states <state> # applies the given state in a fresh base image using state.sls
+    $ docker run --rm -it --entrypoint /bin/bash salt-states # lets you run salt commands manually, useful if you want to test repeated invocations or injecting some changes between runs

 When adding a new state, include a README.md with a brief description and an overview of the options that can be configured through pillar.
 Look at some of